Kitchen Update for Elk Grove Village Bungalow

 New cabinets come to the rescue

 We fully appreciated that the client wanted to preserve the look of the home, where she had a very happy childhood.
-However, the old cabinets were actually quite outdated and did not really go very well with the rest of the home either.
-That style was also not available in RTA cabinets, so while it was possible to have it customized, it would be much more expensive.
+However, the old cabinets were actually quite old and did not really go very well with the rest of the home either.
+That style was also not available in RTA cabinets.
+So while it was possible to have it customized, it would be much more expensive.
 We explained this to the client as tactfully as possible, and suggested nice, flat paneled maple cabinets to match the floors instead, showed her how the kitchen would look with the new cabinets using our visualizer tool.
-Faced with major expenses for her new appliances, and admitting that the design we suggested looked pretty good, she accepted the RTA cabinets and asked us to deliver it asap, as the cabinets had to be installed before the new appliances arrived.
+Faced with major expenses for her new appliances, and admitting that the design we suggested looked pretty good.
+She accepted the RTA cabinets and asked us to deliver it asap, as the cabinets had to be installed before the new appliances arrived.

 The cabinets arrived within three weeks, and after a thorough inspection, we delivered it to the client.
-A few weeks later, we followed up with the client on the status of her new cabinets, and she was extremely grateful for our suggestions on the cabinet style.
-She said she hardly recognized the kitchen, but in a good way, and the added storage also made life much easier for her.
+A few weeks later, we followed up with the client on the status of her new cabinets.
+And she was extremely grateful for our suggestions on the cabinet style.
+She said she hardly recognized the kitchen, in a good way.
+And the additional storage also made life much easier for her.